Ahmedbennaji/Ahmedbennaji/README.md

 - 🔭 I’m currently working on a Web Application
-- 🌱 I’m currently learning Reactjs
+- 🌱 I’m currently learning Angular
 - 📫 How to reach me: (www.linkedin.com/in/Ahmedbennaji)

 <!-- ### :zap: Recent Activity